SubzeroxX/HuSpeechToSubtitle/README.md

 A fork of marklechner/spch2txt tool.
 Modified to generate valid srt files for videos.

 ### Setup
-Setup on windows: Run setup.bat (it will install python and the project into a venv packages
+Setup on windows: Run setup.bat (it will install python and the packages into a venv)

 ### Usage
 Drop an mp3 or mp4 file on to the start.bat file.